-Cloud-based web isolation to neutralize cyberthreats in employees’ everyday web activity — but how do SOCs secure their own online investigations that require them to interact with malicious content and bad actors?
+Cloud-based web isolation neutralizes cyberthreats in employees’ everyday web activity — but how do SOCs secure their own online investigations that require them to interact with malicious content and bad actors?

 In a recent blog post, I discussed the persistent problem plaguing cybersecurity:

-“One of the greatest risk drivers is the use of conventional web browsers.
-Any user has the potential to view a webpage that may cause harm to the organization.
+“One of the greatest risk drivers is the use of conventional web browsers. ...
 Increased user awareness and training has been a favored way to combat this risk.
 But homegrown and even specialized third-party training only reduces the risk slightly.
 There is still the potential for a user to click on a malicious link from an email, or they could browse to a malicious website that could download malware, such as ransomware, or cause a malicious redirect to occur.”me, Adam Huenke

-This scenario should be all too familiar to security operations centers (SOCs): a user either accidentally clicked on a malicious link or inadvertently visited a malicious website.
-As part of their cybersecurity policy, that user reported this incident to their SOC.
+This scenario should be all too familiar to security operations centers (SOCs): A user either accidentally clicked on a malicious link or inadvertently visited a malicious website.
+As part of their cybersecurity policy, that user reported the incident to their SOC.
 Now, the SOC needs to understand where the user went to identify additional information or indicators of compromise (IOCs).